- Cancer, sex, and sexuality

 For most cancers, there’s no link between a person’s sex life and the risk of cancer.
 Nor does having sex after cancer treatment increase the chances of cancer coming back or getting out of control.
-But viruses passed from one person to another through sexual contact have been linked to some cancers, including squamous cell carcinoma of the cervix, vulva, vagina, penis, or rectum, and Kaposi sarcoma.
+But viruses passed from one person to another through sexual contact have been linked to some cancers, including squamous cell carcinoma of the cervix, vulva, vagina, penis, and Kaposi sarcoma.
 Hepatitis B and hepatitis C viruses, which can be passed from person to person during sex, can increase the risk for liver cancer.
-Epstein-Barr virus, which causes mononucleosis (also called the kissing disease), seems to increase the risk of certain other types of cancer, too.
+Epstein-Barr virus, which causes mononucleosis (also called the kissing disease), seems to increase the risk of certain types of cancer, too.

 Many patients and their partners worry that cancer is contagious – that cancer itself can be passed from one person to another during sex.
 Despite this myth, a cancer cell from one person’s body simply cannot take root and grow in someone else.
 Not only are all cells fragile, needing the proper environment to survive, but the partner’s immune system would detect the cancer cell and destroy it.
 Cancer is not contagious.

 Unless you know for sure that neither you nor your sexual partner has any disease, and that both of you are careful to avoid infection, you should practice safer sex.
 Examples of safer sex include: